A delicious step-by-step tutorial and video detailing two methods for how to open and de-seed a pomegranate.

 Fill a large bowl with water.
 Set aside.

 Wash the outside of the pomegranate thoroughly.
-(Important since the outer skin will eventually be underwater with the pomegranate seeds.)
+(This is important since the outer skin may eventually be underwater with the pomegranate seeds.)

-Using your fingers, carefully begin to separate the seeds from the rind.
-Once visible seeds have been separated, you will need to continue gently prying the rind apart to reveal more sections of seeds.
-You’ll notice that the seeds quickly sink, and the rind floats.
-Once all of the seeds have been separated, remove the floating pieces of rind.
-And then use your fingers to once more brush over all of the seeds that are sitting on the bottom to remove any tiny pieces of rind that are still stuck to individual seeds.
-Remove this rind.
+You’ll notice that the arils will sink, and the rind will float.
+Once all of the arils have been separated, remove and discard the floating pieces of rind.
+And then use your fingers to once more pick through all of the arils that are sitting on the bottom to remove any tiny pieces of rind that are still stuck to individual arils.
+Remove and discard this rind.

 Then strain out the water, and your pomegranate arils are ready to go!
 Use immediately, or refrigerate in a sealed airtight container for up to 3 days, or freeze for up to 3 months.